mbeddr/mps-platform-docs/src/doc/docs/languages/baselanguage.md

 !!! warning "Paste as Java class doesn't work."

     Not all newer Java features can be pasted such as the double colon operator(::) and static imports (fixed in the newest MPS versions).
-Loops with more than one variable also don't work.
+Loops with more than one variable also doesn't work.

-!!! warning "Set the `Export flag at the moduleX import."
+!!! warning "Set the Export flag at the moduleX import."

     You are using a class that extends another class that is situated in another solution.
-That means that the export flag for the other solutions should be set in the current module, so that there is automatically a dependency to this module.
+That means that the export flag for the other solutions should be set in the current module so that there is automatically a dependency on this module.
     More information can be found in [dependencies: export flag](dependencies.md#export-flag).

-!!! question "What Java language features aren't supported in *baselanguage*?"
+!!! question "What Java language features aren't supported in Base Language?"

     The following features are not supported (yet):